 Check out this video which explains what whole life insurance is and why term life insurance is the preferred life insurance for adults:

 Whole life insurance policies also feature high fees and may be prohibitively expensive.
 It's likely that you'll end up putting more money into the policy than you'll ever get out.
-There's a good reason that Dave Ramsey calls whole life insurance -- and by extension, child life insurance -- "one of the worst financial products available."
-For more information on the pitfalls associated with whole life insurance policies and why we suggest term life insurance instead, check out our guide.
+There's a good reason that Dave Ramsey calls whole life insurance — and by extension, child life insurance — "one of the worst financial products available."
+You can learn more about term life insurance vs. whole life insurance here.

 There are better ways to save for college